0987uyghjnm/DiceDecaySimulation/README.md

 -----------------------------
     Takes a dice value and a decay logic mode.
 Returns True if the dice represents a decayed isotope based on the selected logic.

-    Logic "1" → Even numbers decay.
-    Logic "2" → Only rolls of 6 decay.

 4. simulate_decay(trial_num, decay_logic)
 -----------------------------------------